rust-lang/rust/text/0000-stabilize-no_std.md

 assume more functions exist.
 Additionally, the compiler will likely be able to provide or emit a stub implementation for any future symbol it does need to exist.

+In stabilizing the `#![no_std]` attribute it's likely that a whole ecosystem of crates will arise which work with `#![no_std]`, but in theory all of these crates should also interoperate with the rest of the ecosystem using `std`.
+Unfortunately, however, there are known cases where this is not possible.
+For example if a macro is exported from a `#![no_std]` crate which references items from `core` it won't work by default with a `std` library.

 # Alternatives